 REGISTRATION DETAILS: Many chapters will also reimburse their leaders for the registration fee.
 This year registration is the same fee, no matter the leadership position you hold.
 The following meals are included in your registration fee:

-• boxed lunch on Saturday
+- choice of boxed lunch on Saturday

-• buffet dinner on Saturday
+- buffet dinner on Saturday

-• light breakfast on Sunday
+- light breakfast buffet on Sunday

-• WSMTA helps to underwrite the cost of the Leadership Seminar by reimbursing one-half the WSMTA special rate of a double occupancy room at the hotel.
+WSMTA helps to underwrite the cost of the Leadership Seminar by reimbursing one-half the WSMTA special rate of a double occupancy room at the hotel.
+If you are looking for a roommate, please contact the WSMTA office for possibilities.
+Many chapters will also reimburse their leaders for the registration fee.

 Ryan Colburn is a Senior Acquisition Advisor for the United States Space Force and serves on the board of Angels of America’s Fallen, a non-profit organization which supports children who have lost a parent serving in the military, police or fire service by providing funds for extracurricular activities (such as music lessons!).
 Ryan served in the Air Force for 24 years, retiring at the rank of Colonel and directing an organization of over 500 people.
 He has created and conducted leadership and organizational development programs across the aerospace and defense industry and spoken at national and international conferences on a variety of topics.
 He holds bachelor degrees in music and physics from Seattle Pacific University and holds three master’s degrees in science and engineering.
 He is a husband, a father of two awesome daughters and lives in Aberdeen, WA where he is a member of the local opera society and is trying his hand as a director at the local community theater.

-EXPANDING HORIZONS
+EXPANDING HORIZONS • SEPTEMBER 16-17

 Expanding Horizons was the focus of the 2023 WSMTA Leadership Seminar.
 This interactive hybrid conference was available both in-person and online.
 This year featured some of WSMTA’s own.
 District III Director and Membership Chair Susan Speicher presented on “Membership Initiative.”
 WSMTA President Elect Kira Miller, NCTM presented on how to “Reconnect with Yourself”.
 MTNA Executive Director & CEO, Gary Ingle joined us as well!
 The seminar featured roundtable discussions, explored outreach, and included important updates on your favorite programs.

-LEADING WELL – CONNECTING IN CHALLENGING TIMES
+LEADING WELL: CONNECTING IN CHALLENGING TIMES • SEPTEMBER 17-18

 An interactive hybrid conference, both in person and online options are offered for your convenience and personal safety preference.